jerryz-hello/MovieSearch/README.md

 # Credits

-This is an tutorial app that I built from [Build a movie search app in React](https://scrimba.com/course/greactmovie) tutorial.
-I added a few twists to its UI
+An tutorial app built from [Build a movie search app in React](https://scrimba.com/course/greactmovie) with a few twists